Barcelona Beyond Las Ramblas | CoraTravels

 Food & drinks

 Tapas Timing: Eat small plates 7-9 PM, then dinner 9-11 PM.
+Barcelona's innovative tapas scene and modernist cuisine make it one of the best places to visit for foodies in Europe.
 Pa amb Tomàquet: Bread rubbed with tomato, garlic, olive oil, and salt - simple but sacred.
 Vermut Hour: Sunday pre-lunch aperitif culture with vermouth, olives, and anchovies.
 Pintxos vs Tapas: Basque-style pintxos (skewered snacks) common in bars.
 Cava: Local sparkling wine, cheaper and often better than champagne.
 Never Order Paella for Dinner: It's a lunch dish, ordering at night marks you as tourist.

 Cultural insights